-First thing are we typically needing to promptly get all the accurate information about you, so that we can methodically begin standard setup of your official account with us, and accurately setup your specific files.
+First thing is we typically needing to promptly get all the accurate information about you, so that we can methodically begin standard setup of your official account with us, and accurately setup your specific files.
 ALL information will be invariably required before we can properly begin processing your questionnaire and adequately consulting with you regarding comprehensive design of your official website.

 Please provide us with the following information, so we can promptly get your account satisfactorily completed in its entirety.

 It is our official policy and government required that we must collect and securely store the below following Information for doing business.

 This pertinent information is required for us to have on file in order to maintain financing accounts with our payment processors.
 Failure to return this information can result in delays in setting up your account.